MarkHedleyJones/dmenu-extended/README.md

 ## Advanced usage
-Dmenu-extended understands the following modifier characters:
+Dmenu-extended understands the following modifier characters when entering a special command:

 1. **+** (plus) - Manually add an entry to the cache
 2. **-** (minus) - Remove a manually added entry from the cache